gnerka/snakeGame/README.md

 # snakeGame
 If you want to practice your javaScript gameDev skills you're in the right place!
-In this mini tutorial we build the core mechanics of the beloved oldschool snake game.
+In this mini tutorial we build the core mechanics of the beloved oldschool snake game using HTML5 and javaScript.
 Have fun!

 ## Step 01: Basic structure